sarcilav/heroku-bartender/README.markdown

     -c, --commits=COUNT              The maximum number of commits to display (default 100)

 For now you must run `heroku-bartender` inside your repo dir

+## Specifying a Deploy Command

+You can specify a command to run before deployment.

+    git config --add remote.master.predeploy "rake test"

 # Features
 1. You can rollback your heroku app to a specific commit hash
 2. You can secure your heroku-bartender server using HTTP Basic Auth